imjoy-team/ImJoy/docs/docs/development.md

 ### Plugins without dependencies
 If the pluging does not depend on libraries or module written by yourself, you can just uploade the file (.imjoy.html) to a Gist or GiHub repository.
 To share with others, copy the link pointing to the link of the Github file or the `raw` link of the Gist file.
 This url can then be used to install the plugin in ImJoy: press the `+ Plugins` button and add the the url in the field `Install plugin from url`.
 See also the dedicated [Tutorial](http://imjoy.io/docs/#/tutorial?id=distribution-and-deployment-of-a-plugin-with-github-gist).

-If you want to contribute your plugin to the ImJoy central plugin repository, so users can directly install from the plugin store shown on ImJoy.io, you need to send a pull request to the repository.
+If you want to contribute your plugin to the ImJoy central plugin repository, so users can directly install from the plugin repository shown on ImJoy.io, you need to send a pull request to the repository.
 More details about that: [ImJoy-Plugins repository].

 ### Plugins with extra dependencies
 If your plugin depends on non-standard libraries and modules, you have to provid them with your plugin.
 You can upload those libraries and modules to a [GitHub Gist](https://gist.github.com/), a GitHub repository, or other data-sharing platforms such as Dropbox and link them in the plugin code.